pop-team/pop-win/README.md

 - **High level**: the POP model is used
 - **Low level**: the publish/subscribe model is used

+TODO: Add UML schemes of PK

 Examples of programmation
 -------------------------

+TODO: Write a manual

 ### main_example.cpp
 This file contains the a simple example on how to uses the different classes of the POPWin project.
 The main code of this examples is: